EU-REST European Union Radiation, Education, Staffing & Training

 WP 2 - Drafting guidelines for staffing and education/training.

-This work package will use the information collected in WP1 to form the basis of guidelines for staffing and education and training.
-A series of guidelines will be required covering the three disciplines: radiology, nuclear medicine and radiotherapy.
-The guidelines will focus on staff activities and associated workforce requirements as well as the education and training needs of all disciplines with respect to the roles and responsibilities associated with each.
-Following their drafting, the guidelines will undergo external peer review and stakeholder consultation.
-The training in radiation protection will be assessed.
-In particular it will be monitored whether the training is included in the specialization training, or it is with an independent registration.
+This work package used the information collected in WP1 to form the basis of guidelines for staffing and education and training.
+A series of guidelines was required to be covering the three disciplines: radiology, nuclear medicine and radiotherapy.
+The guidelines focused on staff activities and associated workforce requirements as well as the education and training needs of all disciplines with respect to the roles and responsibilities associated with each.
+Following their drafting, the guidelines underwent external peer review and stakeholder consultation.
+The training in radiation protection was also assessed.
+In particular it was monitored whether the training is included in the specialisation training, or it is with an independent registration.

 ESTRO Experts: